arunprsh/SageMaker-Data-Wrangler-L400-Workshop/sections/007-data-analysis.md

 The AUC - ROC curve provides a predictive metric, computed individually for each column using cross-validation, on a sample of up to around 1000 rows.
 A score of 1 indicates perfect predictive abilities, which often indicates target leakage.
 A score of 0.5 or lower indicates that the information on the column could not provide, on its own, any useful information towards predicting the target.
 Although it can happen that a column is uninformative on its own but is useful in predicting the target when used in tandem with other features, a low score could indicate the feature is redundant.

-For example, the following image shows a target leakage report for a hotel booking cancellation problem, that is, predicting if a person will cancel his hotel reservation or not.
-An AUC - ROC curve is used to calculate the predictive ability of five features, and all are determined to be safe from target leakage.
+For our example dataset, the image below shows a target leakage report for a hotel booking cancellation problem, that is, predicting if a person will cancel his hotel reservation or not.
+An AUC - ROC curve is used to calculate the predictive ability of 31 raw features, out of which `reservation_status` was determined to a target leakage.
+Also, features - `arrival_day_of_month`, `babies`, `reservation_status_date`, `arrival_date_month`, `reserved_room_type`, `hotel` and `days_in_waiting_list` were identified as redundant.

 ![target-leakage](.././img/target-leakage.png)

 ### Feature Correlation (Linear)